artarazavi/CTF/README.md

 [0x100000e80]> quit
 ```

-## Compile your own C file for radare2
+## Build your own C binary output file for radare2
 Create a C file of your choice and run
 ```
 $ gcc -o crackme crackme.c